philipturner/metal-benchmarks/README.md

 TODO: higher occupancy, less threadgroup memory, int64 arithmetic, power varying with clock speed, concurrent command execution

 ![Graph of power vs. performance for an M1 Max at 1296 MHz](./Documentation/Power_Performance_M1_Max.png)

+The M1 Max has 32 GPU cores, but can perform up to 96 compute commands simultaneously.
+The A15 has double the concurrency, performing 30 commands on 5 GPU cores.
+In comparison, all Nvidia GPUs top out at 128 concurrent commands.
+To reach the same concurrency, an Nvidia GPU must have at most 42 SMs.
+This is true for the RTX 3060, but not for more powerful GPUs.
+This sub-core concurrency only happens among commands within the same `MTLComputeCommandEncoder`.
+For commands on different Metal command queues, there's only 2x concurrency across the entire GPU.
+This makes it similar to early dual-core CPUs, designed in part to be more responsive.
+Even if one command is taking several frames, a high-priority UI command can quickly seize half the GPU cores.
+Beyond that purpose, there's little motive to create any circuitry for 3+ concurrent command queues.

 ## References